Did you know?

 Glossary.

 Searching for a floor covering that is not only durable but also beautiful?
-What if you could have each of these
+What if you could have each

-qualities and help the environment at the same time?
+of these qualities and help the environment at the same time?

-Bamboo flooring is a relatively new kid on the block, combining striking good looks with strength, stability and a
+Bamboo flooring is a relatively new kid on the block, combining striking good looks with strength, stability and

-chopsticks anymore.
+for chopsticks anymore.

 Find all of the bamboo flooring information you need right here on our site.
 Besides learning about the manufacturing and